-60.(1) Before the annual financial statements referred to in both sections 53 and 54 may be published or distributed, they must
+56.(1) Before the annual financial statements may be published or distributed, they must

-(a) be approved by the Council,

-- (b) be signed by - (i) the Chief of the First Nation or the Council chair, - (ii) the chair of the Finance and Audit Committee, and - (iii) the director of finance, and

-(c) include the auditor's audit report of the annual financial statements.
+- (a) be approved by the Council, - (b) be signed by - (i) the Chief of the First Nation or the Council chair, - (ii) the chair of the Finance and Audit Committee, and - (iii) the director of finance, and - (c) include the auditor's audit report of the annual financial statements.

-(2) The audited annual financial statements referred to in section 53 must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.
+(2) The audited annual financial statements must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.